 It is such a powerful screening tool, and yet I am surprised at how often people decide to delay their colonoscopy or skip it altogether.
 Colorectal cancer screening is readily available, and the U.S. Department of Health and Human Services estimates that regular screening starting at age 50 would prevent 60 percent of colorectal cancer deaths.

 Colonoscopies were once more daunting than they are today — patients endured longer preparation, no anesthesia, were admitted to the hospital for the procedure, and responsible for higher out-of-pocket costs.
-The bottom line?
-Colonoscopies got a bad rap.
+Thanks to those early days, colonoscopy got a bad rap.